-In smaller containers, Million Bells make perfect fillers and spillers!
+In smaller containers, a Million Bells make perfect fillers and spillers!
 Their compact size and trailing habit make them versatile additions to any container garden.

 Coralbells, or heucheras, are an excellent choice for container gardening.
 Their small upright flowers and colorful foliage add a pop of “Wow!” to pots.